jgrugru/htmlfactory/README.md

 ```

 >Note:
 >'for' is a keyword so it cannot be used as a keyword argument.
-Instead use *four.*
+Instead use 'four'.
 >Example: ```TagFactory("div.my-class", "inside the div", four="my-form")```
+>Dashes (-) also cause a similar problem.
+For all html attributes that require a dash,
+>please omit the dash.
+The dash will be added upon creation of the object.

 #### Behind the scenes
 **htmlfactory** produces HTML through the class *TagFactory*.